Daniel-Brestoiu/Daniel-Brestoiu/README.md

 # Hi, I’m Daniel Brestoiu

-### I am a second year Computing and Financial Management Student, studying at the University of Waterloo
+### I am a third year Computing and Financial Management Student, studying at the University of Waterloo

 Work Experience: